shelhamer/revolver/README.md

 scenes for semantic segmentation.
 Our guided segmentor is state-of-the-art in accuracy for the amount of annotation and time.

-This is a **work-in-progress**, and not yet a reference implementation of the paper, and could change at any time.
+This is a **work-in-progress**, not yet a reference implementation of the paper, and could change at any time.

-- for few-shot interactive image segmentation and few-shot semantic segmentation, see branch `image-seg`
+- for few-shot interactive image segmentation and few-shot semantic segmentation, see this branch.
-- for few-shot video object segmentation, see branch `video-seg`
+- for few-shot video object segmentation, see branch `video-seg` (note: this is older code, for pytorch 0.3.1)

 TODO

-- [ ] port to pytorch 0.4 from 0.3.1
+- [x] port to pytorch 1.0
 - [ ] push branch for interactive video segmentation
 - [ ] reconcile branches into unified implementation of few-shot segmentation